hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 -> **NOTE:** Azure requires that a new, non-existent Resource Group is used, as otherwise the provisioning of the Kubernetes Service will fail.

-* `private_cluster_enabled` Should this Kubernetes Cluster have it's API server only exposed on internal IP addresses?
+* `private_cluster_enabled` Should this Kubernetes Cluster have its API server only exposed on internal IP addresses?
 This provides a Private IP Address for the Kubernetes API on the Virtual Network where the Kubernetes Cluster is located.
 Defaults to `false`.
 Changing this forces a new resource to be created.

 * `role_based_access_control` - (Optional) A `role_based_access_control` block.
 Changing this forces a new resource to be created.